FACT SHEET - Six months of ‘ceasefire’ in Gaza - A ceasefire in name only

 Healthcare services still face dangerous shortages due to lack of aid entry:

 - In primary healthcare, 64% of medications are unavailable, including a large proportion of drugs for non-communicable diseases, which remain a leading cause of mortality.
-(Gaza Health Cluster Meeting on 16 March 2026)
+(Gaza Health Cluster on 16 March 2026)

 - Cancer services and chemotherapy availability are also critically affected, with 68% of chemotherapy drugs and 64% of cancer medications out of stock.
 This significantly impacts cancer care and survival rates.
-(WHO/MOH)
+(MoH press release 4 Feb / Gaza Health Cluster on 16 March 2026)

-- Around 70% of medical laboratories are no longer functioning due to shortages and 84% of laboratory reagents unavailable, (MoH, Gaza Health Cluster Meeting 16 March 2026).
+- Around 70% of medical laboratories are no longer functioning due to shortages and 84% of laboratory reagents unavailable, (MoH, Gaza Health Cluster 16 March 2026).

 - 90 hospital generators are now completely out of service; 38 continue to operate with critically limited fuel supplies; 11 require urgent maintenance, contingent upon the availability of essential spare parts.
 All remaining generators are at imminent risk of failure.
 (MoH press release 29 March)